-And now, she’s back with a brand new book, ‘Nourish and Glow: The 10 Day Plan’ – which will help you stay fit and well, the healthy way.
-Writing for the Daily Mail, Amelia bit back at the new ‘clean eating' trend, which suggests that some foods are ‘dirty' and should be avoided altogether if you want to keep fit.
-And while Amelia admits that in some ways, the idea of clean eating has meant that good nutrition is "taking centre stage", it's also meant that, “it has also created anxiety, fear and confusion.”
+Writing for the Daily Mail, Amelia bit back at the ‘clean eating' trend, which suggests that some foods are ‘dirty' and should be avoided altogether if you want to keep fit.
+And while Amelia Freer admits that while the idea of clean eating has meant that good nutrition is "taking centre stage", it's also, "created anxiety, fear and confusion".

 Eat six portions of veg a day

 There's been mounting, conflicting advice over how many portions of veg we should be having recently.
 One week it's 10, another week it's five - so it's difficult to work out what really IS good for us.
 But, according to Amelia's food pyramid, we should be having six portions of the good stuff a day, three of which should be green vegetables.
 But what counts as a portion?
-Take a look at our guide.
+Take a look at our guide to portion sizes.

 And, if you're looking for an easy way to get in your veg intake, try Amelia's delicious super green soup, packed full of green veggies like kale, leeks and courgettes.